ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-cli.md

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

-## Download and install AWS CLI version 2
+## How to install AWS CLI version 2?

 The easiest way to install the latest version of the AWS CLI for Ubuntu on Arm is to download and run the installer from AWS.